-Having done your homework shows you’re serious and dedicated to the position.
+Research the school - Having done your homework shows you’re serious and dedicated to the position.
 It will also help you ask more thoughtful questions during the interview.

-- Headset/headphones preferred to avoid echo
+- Use of a headset or headphones is preferred to avoid echo

-- Check surroundings and lighting
+- Check your surroundings and lighting

 - Look into the camera